natiabebaw12/natiabebaw/README.md

 ## Hello there, I'm Natnael👋

-- 🏫 I'm a 4th year Computer Science student at Microlink College, and I will be graduating in this year🙏
+- 🏫 Computer Science Graduate
-- 💪 I’m currently learning everything 😇 and also working on my final year project
+- 💪 I’m currently Working as A freelance Developer😇
 - 🥅 2021 Goals: Contribute more to Open Source projects and working more on my skills
 - 👯 I’m looking to collaborate with anyone
 - ⚡ Fun fact: I love listening to music🎵 and reading books📚